digital-york/dlib-migration-tools/README.md

 DESCRIPTION OF PROJECT
 This project contains  rake tasks to extract metadata out of foxml files
 INPUTS: Foxml files within a flat folder containing foxml files only and no subfolders.
 This must be on a location on the machine running the application or a mapped drive accessible to it
 OUTPUTS: CSV file containing key metadata from all the foxml records found in the specified folder, one per line.
-No data normalisation at this point, though some data elements - for example the various dc:rights elements - have been filtered into  distinct elements according to their content, or in some cases excluded as irrelevant (dc:type ="Text" being one such case)
+No data normalisation at this point, though some data elements - for example the various dc:rights elements - have been filtered into  distinct elements according to their content, or in some cases excluded as irrelevant (dc:type ="Text" being one such case). csv output files named according to the record type they contain eg theses_key_metadata.csv

 REQUIRES
 ruby